 Students must be formally admitted to the School of Nursing, which is an upper division major.
+For more information about Admissions, TEAS, and CNA, click here.

 Admission to UNCG does not guarantee admission to the upper division major.